Carmen Corley

 Carmen Corley (born September 17, 2001) is an American tennis player.

 Corley has a career-high doubles ranking by the WTA of 82, achieved on August 18, 2025.

 She won her first major ITF title at the 2022 Las Vegas Open, in the doubles draw, partnering her sister Ivana.

 Corley plays college tennis at the University of Oklahoma.

 The Corley sisters were given a wildcard entry into the 2024 US Open, winning their first round match against Ekaterina Alexandrova and Anna Blinkova in straight sets.
-They lost in the second round to 10th seeds Veronika Kudermetova and Hao-Ching Chan in a match lasting more than three hours.
+They lost in the second round to tenth seeds Veronika Kudermetova and Chan Hao-ching in a match lasting more than three hours.

 Partnering Rebecca Marino, she won the biggest title of her career to date at the 2024 WTA 125 Abierto Tampico, defeating Alina Korneeva and Polina Kudermetova in the final.

 Reuniting with her sister, she won the doubles title at the 2025 WTA 125 Hall of Fame Open, overcoming Arianne Hartono and Prarthana Thombare in the final.